itzRana13/shivam-rana-portfolio/README.md

-# 🚀 Shivam Rana - MERN Stack Developer Portfolio
+# 🚀 Shivam Rana - Portfolio

 A modern, responsive portfolio website showcasing my skills and projects as a MERN Stack Developer.
 Built with cutting-edge technologies and featuring stunning 3D animations and dynamic gradients.